 - Expressive Art Therapies

-Your child will participate in individual and group therapy sessions, in a safe, nurturing environment where they can connect with others who are in a similar situation and practice newly learned skills.
+Your child will participate in individual and group therapy sessions in a safe, nurturing environment where they can connect with others in similar situations and practice newly learned skills.

-Environment is an important aspect of recovery, especially for children and teens.
+Environment is an important aspect of recovery, particularly for children and teens.
 Your child will be placed within a treatment group – or “village” – with youth of similar ages and diagnoses.
-Our child and adolescent units are designed with young adults in mind, with home-like furnishings, colors and artwork that support healing and tranquility.
+Our child and adolescent units are designed with young patients in mind, with home-like furnishings and colors and artwork rooted in mindfulness, awareness and connection.

 - Family therapy sessions

-- Learn about eating disorders and mood and anxiety disorders, and how they impact developing bodies and minds in children and teens
+- Learn about mood and anxiety disorders, and how they impact developing minds in children and teens

-- Gain a better understanding of what’s driving your loved one’s disordered behaviors and thoughts
+- Gain a better understanding of your loved one’s disordered behaviors and thoughts

-- Practice skills to navigate disordered behaviors and manage mealtimes
+- Practice skills to navigate disordered behaviors within a familial structure

 - Connect with other families who are going through similar experiences

-To support families in fostering sustainable recoveries following discharge, our Alumni & Family Liaison team works diligently with patients and their families to provide on-going support.
+To support families in fostering sustainable recoveries following discharge, and provide ongoing support after treatment, our Alumni & Family Liaison team works diligently with patients and their families.

 We came home with the confidence that we can do this.